maximilien/softlayer-go/README.md

 ## Getting Started
 ------------------

-The best way to get started would be to look at the [integration](integration) tests for creating a virtual guest.
+The best way to get started would be to look at the [integration](integration) tests for creating a [virtual guest](https://github.com/maximilien/softlayer-go/blob/master/integration/virtual_guest_lifecycle/virtual_guest_lifecycle_test.go) and the [test helpers](test_helpers).
 Here is a snippet of what is needed.

 ```go
 //Add necessary imports, e.g., os, slclient, datatypes